official-stockfish/nnue-pytorch/docs/nnue.md

 ### "SFNNv8" architecture

-Same as "SFNNv7" with L1 size increased from 2048 to 2560.
+Same as "SFNNv5" with L1 size increased to 2560.

 2023-09-22 - *